Online MS in Information Systems

 Learn more about Northeastern's Online MS in Information Systems If you’re weighing the decision to pursue a master’s degree in information technology, you’re not alone.
 In a rapidly evolving field, where new technologies are reshaping industries, many professionals...

-Take a look at the fast app performance-based pathway courses starting May 2025.
+Explore the Fast App Performance-Based pathway courses starting Septemer 2025.
 Use the course outlines to start preparing in advance of the courses starting.

 For your performance-based pathway, you'll enroll in INFO 5100 and your choice of available elective shown below for a total of two courses.